hestiaAI/data-catalog/workshop/twitter.md

 3. Click More (...) to the left of your timeline.

     <img width="200" alt="image" src="https://user-images.githubusercontent.com/81250365/187199485-d606397f-fd93-4639-bf89-1d4ef3bd9c83.png">
-4. Select Settings and privacy.
+4. Select Settings and Support > Settings and privacy.
 5. Select Your account
 6. Click Download an archive of your data in the right column.